pioter1234567/DimScreenSaver_thinkpad_keyboard/README.md

 **DimScreenSaver** is an intelligent screen dimmer for Windows that automatically dims the display after a period of inactivity and controls the keyboard backlight for Levovo ThinkPad T470 (other models possibly too).
 The app runs silently in the system tray and offers full control over screen behavior when the user is idle.

 Release version that includes everything you need for the program to work is available in Releases section on the right hand side.

+Note: Since this is a hobby project, it doesn't include any paid Hollywood-grade certificates.
+As a result, Windows Defender may show a warning that the file could be unsafe — in that case, click "More info" → "Run anyway."
+Avast scans it for about a minute and then confirms no threats.
+The program is available as open source, so if you have any doubts or concerns, you can review the code and build it yourself.

 ## 🔧 Features